 Exchanging a driving licence

-In order to exchange your foreign driving licence for a Dutch licence, you must belong to one of the categories mentioned below.
-If you do not belong to one of the aforementioned categories, you will be able to use your foreign driving licence for 185 days after the date of your arrival, after which you are required to pass the regular Dutch CBR theory and driving tests.
-You may take the theory exam in the Dutch, English or Turkish language.
+If you are not allowed to drive a car in the Netherlands, you will have to exchange your driving licence.
+You will be able to use your foreign driving licence for 185 days after the date of your arrival, after which you are required to pass the regular Dutch CBR theory and driving tests.
+You may take the theory exam in Dutch, English or Turkish.